-Eligible works must only start after an application has been approved and must be completed within three months of the date the voucher was issued.
+Eligible works must only start after an application has been approved and must be completed within six months of the date the voucher was issued.

-Once the work is complete, you must pay your installer/ provider.
+Once the work is complete, you must pay your installer or provider.

 Use the voucher amount as part payment.

-You must give your voucher to the installer/ provider.
+You must give your voucher to the installer or provider.

-The Department of Trade, Business and Innovation will pay the voucher amount direct to them.
+The NT Government will pay the voucher amount direct to them.